 Creamy white pizza sauce being spread on pizza dough on a black pizza peel.

+First the sauce.
 Leave an edge when spreading the creamy white sauce.

 Black pizza peel with pizza dough topped with cheeses.

+Cheese layer.
 Top with mozzarella and jack cheeses.

 Pizza dough covered with cheese and chicken on a black pizza peel sprinkled with cornmeal.

-Cover the cheese with diced chicken.
+Now the meat.
+Cover the cheese with diced chicken…

 Unbaked chicken bacon pizza on black pizza peel.

-Top with the bacon, red onion and a little more cheese or gorgonzola if you like.
+…followed by the bacon, red onion and a little more cheese or gorgonzola if you like.

 Whole baked chicken bacon pizza on a black pizza peel with bowl of ranch dressing.

+Bake until golden and crispy.
 Allow the pizza to cool a bit before slicing and drizzling with ranch.

 Garnish options